pixyzehn/MediumScrollFullScreen/README.md

 Add "View controller-based status bar appearance", "Status bar is initially hidden" in your Information Property List.
 Each value of these key is "NO", "YES".

-You have to make a change to a specific file.
+You have to make a change to a specific file.
 (In sample case, a specific file is WebViewController.swift.)

 Refer to MediumScrollFullScreen-Sample project.